jtescher/jtescher.github.io/_drafts/writing_command_line_applications_in_ruby_with_thor.md

 ```

 That's pretty simple.
 If your needs can be fulfilled with that then there is no need to go on.
 But most requirements are
-not that simple.
+not that basic.
 If you want to be able to let someone who does not understand Ruby use this then you want a simpler,
 more well-defined interface for them to use.